laminlabs/nf-lamin/README.md

 [Nextflow](https://www.nextflow.io/) is a widely used workflow manager designed for scalable and reproducible data analysis in bioinformatics.

+**The `nf-lamin` plugin provides data provenance tracking for your Nextflow workflows via [Lamin Hub](https://lamin.ai/).** It automatically captures workflow executions, parameters, code versions, and input/output files as structured metadata in LaminDB, enabling full lineage tracking and reproducibility of your computational analyses.
+For detailed instructions, please see the [plugin documentation](https://docs.lamin.ai/nextflow).

 LaminDB integrates with Nextflow through:

-1. The `nf-lamin` Nextflow plugin
+1. The `nf-lamin` Nextflow plugin (recommended)
-2. A post-run Python script
+2. A post-run Python script (for custom solutions)

 ## Plugin

-The `nf-lamin` Nextflow plugin automatically tracks your Nextflow workflow executions, including parameters, code versions, and input/output files as structured metadata in LaminDB.
-For detailed instructions, please see the [plugin documentation](https://docs.lamin.ai/nextflow).

-### Usage
+### Basic usage

-You first need to store your [Lamin API key](https://lamin.ai/settings) as a secret in your Nextflow configuration.
+First, store your [Lamin API key](https://lamin.ai/settings) as a secret in your Nextflow configuration:
-This allows the plugin to authenticate with your LaminDB instance:

 ```bash
 nextflow secrets set LAMIN_API_KEY "your_lamin_api_key_here"
 ```

-To use the plugin in a Nextflow workflow, add it to your `nextflow.config` file and configure it with your LaminDB instance and API key:
+Then configure the plugin in your `nextflow.config`:

 ```groovy
 plugins {